varya/steroids/_posts/debugging/2013-05-24-safari-web-inspector.markdown

 ###Inspecting a WebView

 Select a WebView.
 You now have direct Web Inspector access to it.
 You can edit the DOM and use the JavaScript console.
-The console also displays errors and `console.log` output, although there's currently a bug where loading `cordova.js` causes `console.log` output not to display in the Safari Web Inspector (the output is still displayed in the Terminal window when you run the `simulator` command).
+The console also displays errors and `console.log` output.

 If you type in `window.location.reload();`, the WebView reloads itself, which allows you to see network requests and possible console errors that happen when the WebView loads.